bigsbug/Faino/README.md

 ## Features
  - Connect devices over WebSocket
+ - Registering unlimited devices to the server
  - Accessing devices with a powerful Restful-API
+ - Create Customize permissions for your users to access your devices
  - Offers some permission like **OWNER**, **ADMIN**, **MEMBER**
- - Registering unlimited devices to the server
+ - Provide permissions to other users to accessing to your devices
+ -  Two-step authentication
  - Possession transition of devices to other users
  - Connect devices to the server with token authentication
- - Provide permissions to other users to accessing to your devices
- - Two-step authentication
+ - Save Custome commands as a button
+ - Grouping a some of related commands as a Control
  - Send customize commands to devices over Websocket with HTTP API
- - Create Customize permissions for your users to access your devices
  - Create a queue of commands to send to devices
  - Check the status of devices in real-time
  - Update source code IoT devices over the server in real-time
  - Providing a profile per user for each device
  - Record activities of users and devices

  ## Requirements
-the only thing you needs is to install the below software:
+the only thing you needs is to install the below softwares:
  - [Docker](https://docs.docker.com/get-docker/)
  - [Docker Compose](https://docs.docker.com/compose/install/)